-The Company maintains programs which facilitate the funding of financing receivables in the capital markets in North America, Europe, Australia, and New Zealand.
+The Company maintains programs that facilitate the funding of financing receivables in the capital markets.
 The following table summarizes DFS debt as of the periods indicated.
 The table excludes the allocated portion of the Company's other borrowings, which represents the additional amount considered to fund the DFS business.